 WHEN ARE IDAHO POTATOES IN SEASON?

-The planting starts in May and the harvesting is done by October.
+Planting starts in May and harvesting is done by October.
 Unlike carrots or lettuce, there is only one harvest per year for Idaho potatoes.
 Unless the local lava flows wipe out some poor, unsuspecting farmer.
 Then NO POTATOES FOR YOU!

 HOW SHOULD IDAHO POTATOES BE STORED?

 Potatoes are a bit like Wolverine from the X Men.
-In storage they can undergo a process called suberization in which cuts and bruises heal over.
-These tubers can be stored up to 6 months in cooler room temperatures (45ºF or 7ºC) that are dry and have good air circulation.
+In storage they can undergo a process called suberization.
+This allows cuts and bruises to heal over.
+These tubers can be stored up to 6 months in cooler room temperatures (45ºF or 7ºC).
+Make sure the area is dry and have good air circulation.
 Avoid a lot of light since exposure can cause the potatoes to green.
 Basements were once called root cellars since they’re ideal for this type of storage.
-Do not place your potatoes and onions near each other.
-The gases they emit will accelerate each others ripening process.
-Also do not store your raw Idaho potatoes in the refrigerator or freezer.
+Don’t place your potatoes and onions near each other.
+The gases they emit will accelerate their ripening process.
+Also don’t store your raw Idaho potatoes in the refrigerator or freezer.

 WHAT IS THE PROPER WAY TO JULIENNE A POTATO?

 It’s not that hard, click here to see!

 IDAHO POTATO – COLD BLOODED KILLER OR WAS IT SELF-DEFENSE ?